abilian/olapy/docs/cubes.rst

 Here are the rules to apply to your tables so that can works perfectly with olapy:

-1) make sure that your tables follow the `star schema <http://datawarehouse4u.info/Data-warehouse-schema-architecture-star-schema.html>`_
+1) Make sure that your tables follow the `star schema <http://datawarehouse4u.info/Data-warehouse-schema-architecture-star-schema.html>`_
-2) Fact table should be named 'Facts'
+2) The fact table should be named 'Facts'
-3) each table id columns, must be the same in facts table, example ( product_id column from product table must be product_id in Facts table,
+3) Each table id columns, must be the same in facts table, example ( product_id column from product table must be product_id in Facts table,
-4) avoid 'id' for id columns name, you should use something_id for example
+4) Avoid 'id' for id columns name, you should use something_id for example
-5) the columns name must be in a good order (hierarchy) (example : Continent -> Country -> City...)
+5) The columns name must be in a good order (hierarchy) (example : Continent -> Country -> City...)

-*take a look to the default cubes structure (sales and foodmart)*
+*take a look to the default cubes structure (sales and foodmart).*

 -----------------------------------------------------------------------